j2zhao/tablevault/docs/concepts/process.md

 1. Creates a process record in the database
 2. Tracks the process ID (PID) of the running Python process
-3. Records all executed code (cells in notebooks, full script in scripts)
+3. Records all executed code (cells in notebooks, full scripts for scripts)
 4. Monitors for interrupt requests from other processes

 ### Process Types